delphicventurescode/delphicventurescode.github.io/_talks/2025-07-18-mr-peter-adeyi-ajb.md

 Mr. Peter Adeyi explores the impact of communication and emerging technologies in the modern era—reflecting on the psychological and societal challenges they introduce.
 And there is much more...

-This talk is part of the Fulmo Talk Series, an initiative to promote interdisciplinary dialogue and greater awareness of Esperanto and other constructed languages—including *Esperantananda*, developed by our very own Anand Manikutty.
+This talk is part of the Fulmo Talk Series, an initiative to promote interdisciplinary dialogue and greater awareness of Esperanto and other constructed languages.

 [🎥 Watch the talk on YouTube](https://www.youtube.com/watch?v=15KB2qnSWpY&t=18s)